eduuh/blog/content/en/workshops/git/advancedgit.md

 git hash-object -w gitstuff.txt
 # 24997081c3c51eeac9df4309dbcc9452112a8f1f
 ```
-You should the same `hash` code as i get here as long us you use the same content as i did.
+You should have the same `hash` code as i get here as long us you use the same content as i did.

 This time the **git hash function** command takes a path to a file unlike intially where **echo** was used to input to the **stdin** of the **function**

-4. Something i realize with the **ls -la** command that actually the blob is a file.
+4. `Something i realize with the **ls -la** command that actually the blob is a file.
 We can just read from it since it compressed into a **c binary** file.
-Lets try fo fun
+Lets try fo fun`

 lets us the find command to look for all files.
 Since we now know the blob are store in the **object** we could narrow our search in **directory**.